Islam Akhun: Other activities

 In the early summer of 1898, Islam Akhun acted as an unwilling guide for the explorer Captain Deasy on an expedition to look for ancient sites near Guma.
 By the third day Islam Akhun had absconded, leaving the travellers to make their own way back.
-On his return, he forged a note in Deasy's handwriting to get money from Badruddin, the Aqsaqal (official who looked after the interests of the Indian traders, reporting to the Consul-General in Kashgar).
+On his return, he forged a note in Deasy's handwriting to get money from Badruddin, the Aqsaqal (the official who looked after the interests of the Indian traders, reporting to the Consul-General in Kashgar).
 As punishment, he was sentenced to wear a cangue for a month.

 Stein also reports various other dubious activities, including masquerading as a British agent searching for illegal slaves in order to blackmail locals.
 However, after the interrogation in 1901, Islam Akhun asked Stein to let him accompany him to Europe.
 Stein refused, and nothing more is known of him after that.